 Fruit dispersal (inside florets), if ever realized, is probably by wind and animals.

-For comparison with other species of Poa and other races of P. pratensis, see P. pratensis ssp. alpigena.
-The three best diagnostic characters of ssp. irrigata compared with the other subspecies are the bluish green colour (bloom, wax) of the leaves, culms and spikelets, the broadly pyramidal panicle with comparatively few branches at the nodes, and the large and comparatively broad spikelets.
+For comparison with other species of Poa, see P. alpigena.
+The three best diagnostic characters of P. humilis compared with the other species of the P. pratensis group are the bluish green colour (bloom, wax) of the leaves, culms and spikelets, the broadly pyramidal panicle with comparatively few branches at the nodes, and the large and comparatively broad spikelets.

 On road verges in a settlement, forming large patches along several roads, on gravelly, dry ground.